-Telephone talks with nurse can reduce hospital re-admissions, study findsDecember 7th, 2012 in Health /
+Telephone talks with nurse can reduce hospital re-admissions, study findsDecember 7, 2012 in Medicine & Health / Health

 Weekly telephone contact with a nurse substantially reduced hospital re-admissions for high-risk patients, according to results of a University of Wisconsin School of Medicine and Public Health study.